ConicSections1/RISC_Vproj/README.md

 - The project uses deterministic testbenches and reproducible simulation inputs so the results can be regenerated from source.
 - Some `unique` case qualities are present in RTL; Icarus Verilog treats them as normal cases during simulation.

-Next steps
-- Add a small assembler or loader to translate assembly to `program.mem` automatically.
-- Add more comprehensive ISA compliance tests.
-- Add CI to regenerate the documentation assets and run the simulator tests automatically.